BerriAI/litellm/docs/my-website/docs/proxy/virtual_keys.md

 # Key Management
-Track Spend and create virtual keys for the proxy
+Track Spend, Set budgets and create virtual keys for the proxy

 Grant other's temporary access to your proxy, with keys that expire after a set duration.